Desperate Philippine typhoon survivors loot, dig up water pipes

 Rescuers have reached some previously cut off regions, such as Guiuan, a wind-swept city of 40,000 people that was spared the storm surge that washed over Tacloban.
 Local officials say 85 people were killed in Guiuan, with 24 missing.

-The typhoon also leveled Basey, a seaside town in Samar province about 10 km (6 miles) across a bay from Tacloban.
+The typhoon also levelled Basey, a seaside town in Samar province about 10 km (6 miles) across a bay from Tacloban.
 Local officials say 80 people were killed there.

 The overall financial cost of the destruction was hard to assess.
 Initial estimates varied widely, with a report from German-based CEDIM Forensic Disaster Analysis putting the total at $8 billion to $19 billion.